ComputeStacks/docs/docs/getting_started/architecture_overview.md

 ### DNS

 ComputeStacks offers an optional DNS interface.
 You may choose to use our hosted DNS service for free, or deploy your own PowerDNS service.
-The default ansible installer will connect to our shared demo DNS service.
-Please do not use this in production!
+Our ansible installer can provision a replicated PowerDNS setup automatically.

 ## Example Configurations